Winds-Studio/Leaf/CONTRIBUTING.md

 ## Testing API changes

-### Using the Leaf Test Plugin
+### Using the Paper Test Plugin

-The Leaf project has a `test-plugin` module for easily testing out API changes and additions.
+The Paper project has a `test-plugin` module for easily testing out API changes and additions.
 To use the test plugin, enable it in `test-plugin.settings.gradle.kts`, which will be generated after running Gradle at least once.
-After this, you can edit the test plugin, and run a server with the plugin using `./gradlew runDev` (or any of the other Leaf run tasks).
+After this, you can edit the test plugin, and run a server with the plugin using `./gradlew runDev` (or any of the other Paper run tasks).

 ### Publishing to Maven local (use in external plugins)